adiazcan/DaprTrafficControl/Coach/Solution-03.md

     *The **"pubsub"** argument passed to this attribute refers to the name of the Dapr pub/sub component to use. *"collectfine"* is the name of the topic.*

 Now you need to make sure that Dapr is aware of this controller and knows the pub/sub topics to which it subscribes.
 To do so, Dapr will call your service on a default endpoint to retrieve the subscriptions.
-To make sure your service handles this request and returns the correct information, you need to add some statements to the `Startup` class:
+To make sure your service handles this request and returns the correct information, you need to add some statements to the `Program` file:

-1. Open the file `Resources/FineCollectionService/Startup.cs` in VS Code.
+1. Open the file `Resources/FineCollectionService/Program.cs` in VS Code.

 1. Append `AddDapr` to the `AddControllers` line in the `ConfigureServices` method:

     ```csharp
-    services.AddControllers().AddDapr();
+    builder.Services.AddControllers().AddDapr();
     ```

     *The `AddDapr` method adds Dapr integration for ASP.NET MVC.*

 1. As you saw earlier, Dapr uses the *Cloud Event* message-format standard when sending messages over pub/sub.
-To make sure cloud events are automatically unwrapped, add the following directive just after the call to `app.UseRouting()` in the `Configure` method:
+To make sure cloud events are automatically unwrapped, add the following directive just before the call to `app.MapControllers()` in the Program.cs file:

     ```csharp
     app.UseCloudEvents();